mohamed0s/Halan-Internship-Project/docs/service-mesh.md

 # Service Mesh (Istio) & Tracing

-This document outlines the usage of Istio as a Service Mesh within the Halan Internship Project, and how we visualize network traffic using Kiali and Jaeger.
+This document outlines the usage of Istio as a Service Mesh within the Halan Internship Project, and how we visualize network traffic using Kiali.

 ## 🕸️ What is a Service Mesh?